If you have questions or need support, see Getting Help.

 Bazel was designed to fit the way software is developed at Google.
 It has the following features:

-Multi-language support: Bazel supports Java, Objective-C and C++ out of the box, and can be extended to support arbitrary programming languages.
+- Multi-language support: Bazel supports many languages, and can be extended to support arbitrary programming languages.

 Bazel is a flavor of the tool that Google uses to build its server software internally.
 It has expanded to build other software as well, like mobile apps (iOS, Android) that connect to our servers.